 Alexandre Beridze is a French Russian artist who was born in Russia in 1975 into the family of the Russian artist painter, Fedor Kholenkov.

-Alexandre was named after his great great grandfather Alexander Dmitrievich Kononov, lumber industrialist of the noble Saint Petersburg family who were closely connected to the Romanov Tsar family.
-Alexander Dmitrievich Kononov and Anna Maria Richelieu, Beridze’s great great grandmother of French origins, were great art patrons.
+Alexandre was named after his great great grandfather Alexander Dmitrievich Kononov, lumber industrialist of the noble Saint Petersburg family.
+Alexander Dmitrievich Kononov and Anna Barbara Richelieu, Beridze’s great great grandmother of French origins, were great art patrons.
 Nikolai Rimsky-Korsakov lived in their house in Saint Petersburg when he composed the opera Snow Maiden in 1881.

 Since 2005 Alexandre Beridze has been conducting regular exhibitions.
 The most notable was the personal exhibition at the Adler Gallery in Paris in 2011, after which, Bertrand Saint Vincent, the Editor-In-Chief of the famous French newspaper “Le Figaro” wrote an article on the front page on March 8, 2011.
 The same year – Beridze participated with the Adler Gallery in the Art Paris Fair and was mentioned by the Journal du Net among 10 most promising artists in France.
 In 2014, Beridze participated in Florence Biennale, where he was awarded the Sandro Botticelli prize honoring the distinguished contemporary artists.
 Multiple personal exhibitions followed in Paris, Monaco, Nice and Brussels.